Reading Pride & Prejudice, I was always Elizabeth, not Jane Bennet!

-There are worse people to be, I suppose.
+I suppose there are worse people to be than Jane Bennet.
 (Spoiler alert: she gets a happy ending).
-That being said, I think I and every other woman who has read Pride & Prejudice fancy themselves to be a strong-willed Elizabeth Bennet, a take no shit and fend for yourself and love will find it’s way type of girl.
-Recently, my cousin admitted to having a hard time showing affection for someone she was romantically interested in and I scoffed and called her a Jane Bennet (For context: Jane doesn’t show her affection well and so her love interest is persuaded to believe she’s not interested, loses hope on her and leaves).
+I think I and every other woman who has read Pride & Prejudice fancy themselves to be an Elizabeth Bennet.
+A take no shit and fend for yourself and love will find its way type of girl.
+But my cousin recently admitted to having a hard time showing affection for someone she was romantically interested in and I scoffed and called her a Jane Bennet.
+For context: Jane doesn’t show her affection well and so her love interest is persuaded to believe she’s not interested, loses hope on her and leaves.
+Now I’ve admitted that I have a problem with Self-Sabotaging Romance opportunities.
 Three days later, I have realised, as it turns out, I am also a Jane Bennet.

-A lot of times we’re taught to be ‘too cool’ for certain things, and my habit of catastrophizing all dating scenarios has taught me to be too cool to show any kind of romantic interest in anyone ever because I: A. fear rejection, and B. fear having to reject someone if I change my mind.
+My habit of catastrophising all dating scenarios has taught me to be too cool to show any kind of romantic interest in anyone ever because I: A. fear rejection, and B. fear having to reject someone if I change my mind.

-Give me some credit as it was only the second time I had met him ever, so I don’t feel like it’s necessarily sending the message that I didn’t show an explicit romantic interest, but at the same time I’m kicking myself because I really did have such a lovely time and I really do have an explicitly romantic interest in him now.
+Give me some credit as it was only the second time I had met him ever.
+I don’t feel like it’s necessarily sending the message that I don’t have an explicit romantic interest.
+At the same time I’m kicking myself because I had such a lovely time and I do have an explicitly romantic interest in him now.
 And I’m not sure that he knows that.
 Because I didn’t.
 Touch.
 His.
 Arm.
 Ugh.

 This may be TMI.
 But I have made this mistake before.
 I have gotten fed-up waiting for a first kiss, and made the first move, thus placing myself (apparently) into the dominant slot in that relationship dynamic.
 If that is the position you would like to be in, well done for you, however, it is not the position I want to be in.
 I don’t mind if we have a more equal give and take, but I don’t want to set some sort of sexual standard by making the first move.
 I want to be woo-ed.
 Please, dear lord, make me swoon.
 It doesn’t take much, I swear.
 Now I know this is a rare situation and nine times out of ten it’s completely fine to be the first person to make a move, probably they’re just too nervous and once it’s done they’ll get more comfortable and everything just flows normally.
 However.
 Given my past experiences with this scenario, I now refuse to be the first kisser.